ossf/wg-securing-software-repos/docs/package-yanking-policies.md

 ### Deprecation

 Software projects are not supported forever.
 When the maintainer/maintainer team is no longer willing to support a specific version series or an entire project, the team can mark the project as deprecated.
 Generally, deprecated projects are available for installation and can be continued to be used.
 Marking a project as deprecated allows users to make an informed decision about the use of the package.
-Going forward, the user knows that not only can the not expect any new features, but they can't even expect continued compatibility with other projects or security updates.
+Going forward, the user knows that not only can they not expect any new features, but they can't even expect continued compatibility with other projects or security updates.

 Similar to version yanking policies, deprecation policies could use slightly different languages including terms like 'end of life' or mention moving to the next major version.
 Regardless of the terms used, with a deprecation policy: